lakshinkhurana/nanoGPT/README.md

-# GPT Shakespeare 🧠📜
+# nanoGPT 🧠✨

 This project is a personal implementation inspired by transformer-based architectures, primarily grounded in the ideas introduced in the paper **["Attention Is All You Need"](https://arxiv.org/abs/1706.03762)** by Vaswani et al.

-The goal of this project is to understand how models like GPT generate coherent text — in this case, mimicking the poetic style of **Shakespeare**.
+The goal of this project is to understand how models like GPT generate coherent text — in this case, mimicking the poetic style of **Shakespeare** using a character-level language model.

 ---